Deepanshu47-droid/employee-payroll-app-spring/README.md

-📌 UC4: Introducing Service Layer in Employee Payroll App
+Employee Payroll Application - UC5

-🏗 Overview
+📝 Use Case Overview

-In UC4, we introduce the Service Layer to separate business logic from the controller.
-Previously, the controller was responsible for handling both incoming requests and business logic.
-Now, the service layer will manage the Employee Model while the controller delegates tasks to it.

-⚡ Key Updates

-✔ Service Layer Introduction: Handles business logic separately.
+In this use case, the service layer stores employee payroll data in memory using a list.
+Instead of just handling business logic, the service layer now maintains a list of employees.
+This serves as a temporary step before integrating a database in future use cases.

+📌 Key Enhancements in UC5

+✔ Service Layer with List Implementation: Employee data is stored in a List instead of being created on the fly.

+✔ CRUD Operations Implemented: Ability to create, retrieve, update, and delete employees.

-✔ Dependency Injection: Uses @Autowired to inject the service into the controller.
+✔ Separation of Concerns: The controller now delegates data management to the service layer.

-✔ Controller Refactoring: Delegates model handling to the service instead of managing it directly.
+✔ Testing API Endpoints via Postman or Swagger: Verify operations such as adding, retrieving, updating, and deleting employees.

+📂 List Implementation Details

+A List<EmployeeEntity> is used in the service layer to store employee data temporarily.

+Employees are identified using name as the unique key for retrieval and modification.

+No actual database is used yet; data is lost upon server restart.

-🔧 Changes in API Endpoints
+🔄 API Endpoints Implemented

 HTTP Method	Endpoint	Description

-POST	/employees/service/create	Creates a new employee using the service layer.
+POST	/employees/service/create	Add a new employee

+GET	/employees/service/getAll	Retrieve all employees

+GET	/employees/service/get/{name}	Fetch employee details by name

+PUT	/employees/service/update/{name}	Update employee information

-GET	/employees/service/get/{name}/{salary}	Fetches an employee using the service layer.
+DELETE	/employees/service/delete/{name}	Remove an employee from the list

-🎯 Benefits of Service Layer

-✅ Improved Code Maintainability: Separation of concerns makes it easier to manage.

-✅ Reusability: Service logic can be reused across different parts of the application.

-✅ Scalability: Future enhancements become easier with a structured architecture.
+🛠️ Testing Points

+✔ Postman / Swagger can be used to test the API endpoints.

+✔ Verify that employees are added to the list and retrieved correctly.

+✔ Test edge cases such as updating or deleting non-existing employees.

+✔ Confirm that data is lost upon restarting the application (since no database is used yet).